 Team: Perusing your interviewer’s LinkedIn profile is a must-do.
 Review where they’ve worked or schools they’ve attended.
 Do you have any connections in common?
 What are their interests and hobbies?
 Do you know any other employees in the company?
 Try to find some common ground.
 This will give you a better chance of connecting during your interview.

 Current Hires: Is the company hiring multiple roles or filling a replacement position?
 Take a look at other open positions.
 This will give you insight about the company’s growth and focus.

-Inside Info: Take a look at Glassdoor to read company reviews and discover information about a company’s hiring process, employee responsibilities and employee reviews.
+Inside Info: Take a look at Glassdoor to read company reviews and discover information about a company’s hiring process, employee responsibilities, and employee reviews.
 This will give you additional feedback from present and former employees.

-Arrive Early: When it comes to interview day, arrive 10-15 minutes early so you have an opportunity to sit and wait in the lobby and get a good feel for culture and office environment.
+Arrive Early: When it comes to the interview day, arrive 10-15 minutes early so you have an opportunity to sit and wait in the lobby and get a good feel for culture and office environment.
 This will give you an opportunity to interact with some of the other team members and see the culture in action.

 Are there any other research tips you follow before an interview?
 Don’t forget to read the rest of our interview advice before your next interview.